cwy20030/ActiGlobe/reference/boot.seci.md

-# Bootstrap Standard Errors and Confidence Intervals for Model Parameters
+# Bootstrap Standard Errors and Confidence Intervals for Parameters

 Computes standard errors and confidence intervals for cosinor and post-hoc parameters via non-parametric bootstrap